 At the end of the day, you’ll have to decide whether it’s time to stop paying for auto repair, and instead, pay for a new auto loan that allows you to enjoy the comforts of a newer, more reliable car.
 Factors that contribute to knowing when is the best time to buy a new car differ for everyone.
 For instance, a forum comment on motor oil website, Bob is the Oil Guy, shares the option of one user on the topic of when your car has become a money-pit.

-Forum member, kb01, says, “A paid off car, with a known maintenance history has a certain inherent value in itself.
+Forum member, kb01, wrote, “A paid off car, with a known maintenance history has a certain inherent value in itself.
 For me, the [Kelley Blue Book value] is a minor consideration.
 When trying to justify a repair, I try to factor in the cost of likely repairs within the next few years, major maintenance items (new tires, timing belt, etc.), my own comfort level of an unexpected breakdown, and frankly, how much I like the car.”